behrang/grunt-phantom/README.md

 })
 ```

-Here, if you run `grunt phantom`, two web drivers will be launched, wd1 on port 5555 and wd2 on port 6666.
+Here, if you run `grunt phantom`, two web drivers will be launched, cucumber on port 5555 and mocha on port 6666.

 #### PhantomJS Output
 If you want to see the output of PhantomJS, pass `--debug` option to your grunt command: